Indonesia's Legal System

 Source: Maria Farida Indrati S., 2007, “Ilmu Perundang-Undangan”, PT Kanisius: Yogyakarta, p.
 42.

-Before advancing further into Indonesian laws and regulations, it is essential to establish an understanding on Indonesia’s ideology, namely Pancasila or the Five Pillars.
+Before advancing further into Indonesian laws and regulations, it is essential to establish an understanding on Indonesia’s ideology; namely Pancasila or the Five Pillars.
 The validity of the constitution and other norms rests upon these Five Pillars.
-Furthermore, all values that exist in Indonesia are accumulated in Pancasila.
-As such, Pancasila must be regarded as a point of reference in forming laws and regulations in Indonesia, to ensure that they reflect the nation's philosophy of life.
+Furthermore, all values that exist in Indonesia are accumulated highlighted in Pancasila.
+As such, to ensure that law and regulations in Indonesia reflect the nation’s philosophy of life, Pancasila must be used as a point of reference in forming these laws and regulations.

 Laws and Regulations Hierarchy in Indonesia